potxolate/potxolate/README.md

 - 👋 Hi, I’m @potxolate
 - 👀 I’m interested in code
-- 🌱 I’m currently learning git
+- 🌱 I’m currently learning Vitest
 - 📫 How to reach me :

 <!---
 potxolate/potxolate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.